pub struct Client<AUTH> { /* private fields */ }Expand description

 pub async fn get_transactions( &self, filter: TransactionFilter, ) -> Result<Vec<TransactionRecord>, ClientError>

-Retrieves tracked transactions, filtered by TransactionFilter
+Retrieves tracked transactions, filtered by TransactionFilter.

-Sourcepub async fn new_transaction(
+Sourcepub async fn submit_new_transaction(

 &mut self,